-Apartment complexes are routinely inspected by both the Euless Fire Department and the Euless Code Enforcement Departments.
+Apartment complexes are routinely inspected by both the Euless Fire Department and Euless Code Compliance.
 Fire inspections include smoke alarm checks in vacant and occupied apartment units.

 Many apartment complexes install electric gates to limit non-resident traffic onto their property.
 These gates are generally installed across fire lanes and can be opened rapidly by fire apparatus for emergency access.
 If the emergency access features do not function properly, the fire department will lock the gates in the open position until they are repaired by the property owner.

 State laws require the installation of smoke alarms in every bedroom and in the hallway or living area adjacent to each bedroom in apartments.
 The landlord is required to verify smoke alarms are installed correctly before a tenant occupies an apartment and the tenant is required to maintain the smoke alarm including replacing the batteries when needed.

 Tampering with or removing a smoke alarm is a violation of the fire code and can carry a fine of up to $2,000.

 To ensure smoke alarms are installed and operating properly, the Euless Fire Department conducts inspections in a percentage of both vacant and occupied apartment units during annual fire safety inspections.
 DO NOT REMOVE YOUR SMOKE ALARM OR SMOKE ALARM BATTERY!
 Properly installed and maintained smoke alarms alert tenants of possible fires and are considered one of the most important fire safety features in your apartment.
 Please test your smoke alarm monthly and change your batteries at least once a year.